robinstechprojects/Butler-Robin/README.md

 ### Installation
 Since Go is a compiled language, installation will be pretty easy.
-You can just download the executable for your System from realese Tab, run it, enter your Token, from Discord Developer Site and there you go.
+  - You can just download the executable for your System from realese Tab,
+  - run it,
+  - Enter DE for German Answers or EN for English Answers,
+  - enter your Token, from Discord Developer Site
+  - and there you go.

 Right now there only is a Build for Windows.
 If you need something else feel free to compile it yourself using go build main.go.

 ### Development
 Butler Robin is an open-source Project and welcomes everyone who wants to contribute.
 Feel free to do so or express us your Ideas through issues.